 General Business Management

-Henry Gallardo is a founding partner and director of investment portfolio management for Strategic Wealth Advisors.
-He has more than 20 years of experience as a financial advisor and is licensed in several states.
+Henry Gallardo is a founding partner and director of investment management for Strategic Wealth Advisors and a founding partner in Paso Del Norte Wealth Advisors.
+He has 27 years of experience as a financial advisor and is licensed in 14 states.

 A native of El Paso, Mr. Gallardo attended Hardin Simmons University in Abilene, Texas, and the University of Texas at El Paso.

 His term on the Public Service Board expires December 31, 2020.